SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 24 October, 2025 at 23:34:34
+# Last Refreshed - 25 October, 2025 at 23:34:33
 The Latest Activity was a VirtualRide -

-<b>☁️ PR  up Zwift - Climb Portal: Col du Galibier (Lautaret) at 100% Elevation in Watopia</b>
+<b>☁️ Zwift - Electric Break in Makuri Islands</b>

-which happened on 24 October, 2025 at 15:26:54
+which happened on 25 October, 2025 at 15:47:35

-Which is 0 years, 0 months, 0 days, 8 hours and 7 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 7 hours and 46 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/16242681411
+You can see it here https://www.strava.com/activities/16253117901

 ## Number of Rides
 How many rides have I done each year?